 The formation of Denton’s drilling task force lacked transparency from the outset.
 Updates regarding the city’s selection process for task force members were not presented during public meetings and instead, were communicated internally via confidential memos — until the Denton Record-Chronicle obtained the memos through an open records request.

-Meanwhile, a real citizen research committee, free of oil and gas industry representatives, was in the works.
-Council Member Kevin Roden facilitated the formation of DAG, which involved several UNT professors in researching various aspects of gas drilling in Denton.
-DAG’s research would incorporate public input and suggest ordinance changes based on its feedback.
-Roden and DAG members hoped the council and city staff would officially include DAG’s research and suggestions in its formal ordinance deliberations.
+Meanwhile, a real citizen research committee free of oil and gas industry representatives was in the works.
+Councilman Kevin Roden facilitated the formation of the Denton Drilling Awareness Group, which involved several UNT professors in researching various aspects of gas drilling in Denton.
+The Awareness Group’s research would incorporate public input and suggest ordinance changes based on its feedback.
+Roden and Awareness Group members hoped the council and city staff would officially include the Awareness Group’s research and suggestions in its formal ordinance deliberations.

-This arrangement ensured a consistent 3-2 vote in favor of the gas industry on task force agenda items meant to bolster “responsible drilling” regulations and protections for our community.
-DAG’s work was never incorporated into the city’s ordinance deliberations in an official capacity.
+This arrangement ensured a consistent three-to-two vote in favor of the gas industry on task force agenda items meant to bolster “responsible drilling” regulations and protections for our community.
+The Awareness Group’s work was never incorporated into the city’s ordinance deliberations in an official capacity.
 Task force members Ireland and Butler weren’t residents of Denton.

-Of all the voting task force members, Oppenheim was the community’s most steadfast and ardent defender, voluntarily meeting with DAG members to put forward task force agenda items that reflected the group’s research and concerns.
+Of all the voting task force members, Vicki was the community’s most steadfast and ardent defender, voluntarily meeting with Awareness Group members to put forward task force agenda items that reflected the group’s research and concerns.
 In addition to her more than 15 years as an urban planner, she founded Green Leaf Environmental Planning and serves as a board member of Denton’s Community Market.

 Throughout the second phase of the ordinance overhaul process, we protested and organized.
-In February of 2012, the council took a cue from a DAG recommendation and passed a 120-day moratorium on new gas drilling permits to allow city officials time to finish adopting new rules.
+In February of 2012, the council took a cue from an Awareness Group recommendation and passed a 120-day moratorium on new gas drilling permits to allow city officials time to finish adopting new rules.
 The moratorium was extended for another 120 days the following June.

 As the task force meetings wore on during the moratorium period, the community became increasingly frustrated with the ordinance overhaul process.
 City staff continuously offered draft after draft of rewrites to the drilling rules based on the task force’s recommendations, but Dentonites became embittered by the short times allowed for public review and by city leaders’ many closed meetings.

 In January of 2013, the council approved the city’s new gas drilling ordinance, making several amendments to address remaining concerns.
-Most of the amendments councilors passed were items that had been rejected by the task force in 3-2 votes, Oppenheim recalled.
+Most of the amendments councilors passed were items that had been rejected by the task force in three-to-two votes, Vicki recalled.

 The amendments addressed concerns over setbacks, upping the distance a well can be from a home, schools and churches to 1,200 feet from 1,000 feet.
 They also dealt with issues regarding compression stations, insurance liability, and air and water quality monitoring, making what many Dentonites see as only slight improvements.

-But since the new rules were passed, gas companies have returned to Denton to resuscitate the hydraulic fracturing of Denton’s more than 270 old gas wells.
+But since the new rules were passed, gas companies have returned to Denton to resuscitate the fracking of Denton’s more than 270 old gas wells.
 As the gas companies returned, it became clear the ordinance had failed to protect my neighbors.